Noche Bohemia

-Noche Bohemia is an album by Mexican singer Chavela Vargas, credited on the album as "Chabela Vargas".
+Noche Bohemia is the debut album by Mexican singer Chavela Vargas, credited on the album as "Chabela Vargas".
 It was released in 1961 on the Orfeón label.
 Vargas was accompanied on the recording by guitarist Antonio Bribiesca.
 Noche Bohemia was the first of more than 80 records by Vargas.
 The album included "Macorina" which became one of Vargas' best known songs.